[111]-strained spin ice: Localization of thermodynamically deconfined monopoles: Ground states and excitations

 \section{Ground states and excitations}

 Our starting point is the only symmetry-allowed classical nearest-neighbor Hamiltonian describing spin ice under strain:

+where $\delta$ is a dimensionless scalar parameter that modulates the interaction strength and can take both positive and negative values.
 The first sum runs over pairs with one spin on sublattice $\SL$ -- the sublattice on which spins align with the $[111]$ direction -- and the second sum runs over pairs with no spin on sublattice $\SL$.
+We denote the other three sublattices collectively as $\SLa$ as these spins form kagome planes. {The variables $\vec{s}$ are classical vector spins forced to point along the local $\langle 111 \rangle$ axes as illustrated in ~\autoref{fig:configs}.
+These can be expressed in terms of Ising variables $\sigma_i=\pm 1$ as $\vec{s}_i = \sigma_i \vec{e}_i$, where $\vec{e}_i$ is the corresponding unit vector, allowing us to rewrite the Hamiltonian as (see \appref{app:spin_notation})

-We denote the other three sublattices collectively as $\SLa$ as these spins form kagome planes.
-We take $J>0$ as the interaction strength.
-In the $\sigma=\pm 1$ pseudospin Ising convention used in \autoref{eq:Hamiltonian_nn}, $J>0$ corresponds to anti-ferromagnetic interactions.
-In the vector spin language used to describe spin ice materials like Dy$_2$Ti$_2$O$_7$ and Ho$_2$Ti$_2$O$_7$, which we use pictorially throughout the manuscript, the spin-spin interaction is, in fact, ferromagnetic \cite{udagawa2021spin}. $\delta$ is a dimensionless scalar parameter that modulates the interaction strength and can take both positive and negative values.
-A non-zero $\delta$ reduces the space group of the lattice from the usual $Fd\Bar{3}m$ of the pyrochlore lattice to $R\Bar{3}m$ \cite{aroyo2006bilbao, aroyo2006bilbaoII, aroyo2011crystallography, paddison_emergent_2016}.
+We take $J>0$ as the (ferromagnetic) interaction strength, which corresponds to an antiferromagnetic interaction in the language of the Ising variables.} A nonzero $\delta$ reduces the space group of the lattice from the usual $Fd\Bar{3}m$ of the pyrochlore lattice to $R\Bar{3}m$ \cite{aroyo2006bilbao, aroyo2006bilbaoII, aroyo2011crystallography, paddison_emergent_2016}.
 As in conventional spin ice, we can re-express $H_{\rm nn}$ up to a constant term as a sum over all tetrahedra,